 How to Speak Thread – Inch Version

 In the interest of keeping this article reasonably short, I’m going to be talking exclusively about Unified Inch threads.
-If you would like to know more about metric threads, don’t worry, we’ve got an article planned that will cover those.
+(If you would like to know more about metric threads, don’t worry, we’ve got an article that covers those.)
 Let’s start with an example that will help illuminate how we express inch threads: